DeclanCrane/Black-Ops-Singleplayer-Trainer/README.md

 # Black Ops Singleplayer Trainer

-Simple trainer for Black Ops Singleplayer/Zombies on PC
+Feature-rich trainer for Black Ops Singleplayer/Zombies on PC

 ### How to Compile